Goats climb trees in Morocco

 As we entered the ladies were busy breaking open the shells with two rocks.

 We see here the nut and also one that is still in the outer husk, as she explains it to Explorason.

 We arrive at Essaouira and the coast is just so pretty.
-I realise how much we have missed the ocean.
+I realize how much we have missed the ocean.

 We get to the entrance of the Medina.
 Today we travel without friends we met at dinner last night from The Netherlands.
 Such lovely people and we enjoy their company.

 We head past a few market stores that beg me to stop, but I know this is a “tourist town” so we move on, with hungry tummies.

 We find a traditional restaurant to stop and have lunch.